marcurdy/dfir-toolset/WinAttackDefense.md

 * User requests service which requires kerberos service ticket Includes SQL, RDP, WinRM, FIM, SCCM

+Privilege Escalation
+* Access Token Manipulation
+  * LogonUser, DuplicateTokenEx, and ImpersonateLoggedOnUser are evidence of escOPriv
+  * RunAs, eventvwr, winlogon (broad)
+  * Process chaining where child has higher priv than parent
+* Bypass User Access Control
+  * UACMe is a repo on how to bypass UAC

 Event Log Explorer FSPro Labs

 Logon Type